Edvin-Dyremark/Edvin-Dyremark/README.md

 Android developer · MSc Computer Engineering · Secure Systems

 Enjoy sports, games and creating stuff.
-I mostly build android apps in my spare time, andfor personal use.
+I mostly build apps and websites in my spare time and for personal use.
-They are free to use by anyone as they like, Feel free to browse the projects below.
+They are free to use by anyone as they like, feel free to browse the projects below.

 ## Projects